okfn/CKANClient-J/README.md

 __A work in progress__

-Currently this lib provides a read-only interface to a [CKAN 1.7](http://ckan.org) installation.
+Provides an interface to a [CKAN 1.7](http://ckan.org) installation.

 An [ant](http://ant.apache.org/) build.xml file is provided with the source code, and the following tasks are implemented: